sinatee/libft/final/README.md

 ### AI usage

-AI assistance (Claude) was used only in a supporting role: to help structure and format this README file.
+AI assistance was used only in a supporting role: to help structure and format this README file.
 All function implementations, the Makefile, and the logic of the library were written and reasoned through independently, in line with 42's guidelines on AI usage.